anonfaded/Fadify/README.md

 ---

 ## Future Plans
-- Add more websites with their own containers (`/containers/xyz/`)
+- Add more websites with their own labs (`/labs/xyz/`)
 - More advanced theme options (fonts, layouts, animations)
 - Persist settings so themes remain active across reloads

 ---

 ## Contributing
 Pull requests are welcome.
-Keep new website logic inside its own container folder.
+Keep new website logic inside its own lab folder.

 ---